jstnlef/protocol-benchmark/README.md

 ## Methodology
 Each protocol implementation is going to run in a docker container configured using linux's built in `Traffic Control` (tc) command to simulate unfavorable network conditions.
+Each test will take place within a single process (multiple threads).
+The messages themselves will be serialized as JSON to allow for easy inspection.
+In reality, you would probably want to use something quite a bit more compact.

+The follow conditions will be tested using eth0 network interface:
+* 60 hertz send/receive rate

+### Loss
+* Pristine
+* 10% packet loss
+* 25% packet loss
+* 50% packet loss

+### Latency
+* 10ms
+* 50ms
+* 200ms

+### Jitter
+* 0ms
+* 10ms
+* 50ms

+### Packet Size
+* Less than MTU (~1500 bytes)
+* Greater than MTU